lukawolf/FixedPointArithmetic/Notes.md

 From the final result we can see, that aggressive inlining of the suspiciously long running methods worked in most cases.
 Only the ToString method itself takes way too long and we can see that this is not caused by the division (hidden in the conversion in code) itself.
 Thus I would suspect the implementation of Double.ToString.
 As the method is used only for user output, the problem is minimal.

 It is also apparent that using struct was the right way to go for fixed arithmetic numbers.
 The code speedup itself speaks for itself.
 As does the fact that the simplest of struct operations are measured as taking no time at all.

+As far as the benchmark results are concerned, I would prefer for my fixed point arithmetic to be faster than double.
+Yet in its implementation the fixed point operations (especially multiplication and division) are complicated enough to slow down execution even beyond floating point math.
+Still, this library should do better than software implementation of floating point numbers.